 Graham is a medium-sized town located in the state of Washington.
 With a population of 24,676 people and six constituent neighborhoods, Graham is the 42nd largest community in Washington.

-Graham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Graham is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Graham who work in office and administrative support (14.28%), sales jobs (10.30%), and management occupations (7.87%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Graham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Graham is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Graham who work in office and administrative support (14.47%), sales jobs (10.22%), and management occupations (8.32%).

-In terms of college education, Graham is nearly on par with the US average for all cities of 21.84%: 19.01% of adults 25 and older in Graham have a bachelor's degree or advanced degree.
+The percentage of adults in Graham who are college-educated is close to the national average for all communities of 21.84%: 20.08% of the adults in Graham have a bachelor's degree or advanced degree.

 Graham is a somewhat ethnically-diverse town.
 The people who call Graham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Graham residents report their race to be White, followed by Asian.
-Important ancestries of people in Graham include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Graham include German, English, Irish, Norwegian, and French.

 The most common language spoken in Graham is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.